-As of the date of this MD&A, SLSI has not yet commenced any material operations, and its activities have been limited to the activities of its Scientific Advisor, Sarah Haskes, in working with RadixMotion Inc. ("RadixMotion"), a virtual reality company based in the State of Delaware to design and develop for the Company a virtual reality shopping experience module (the "VR Module").
-To date, the Company has incurred approximately \$26,000 in costs and expenses in connection with the establishment and development of SLSI (attributable primarily to the engagement of RadixMotion to develop the VR Module with input from SLSI, and to consulting fees paid to its Scientific Advisor, Sarah Haskes).
+As of the date of this MD&A, SLSI has not yet commenced any material operations, and its activities have been limited to the activities of the Company's Chief Technology and Innovation Officer, Sarah Haskes, in working with RadixMotion Inc. ("RadixMotion"), a virtual reality company based in the State of Delaware to design and develop for the Company a virtual reality shopping experience module (the "VR Module").
+To date, the Company has incurred approximately \$26,000 in costs and expenses in connection with the establishment and development of SLSI (attributable primarily to the engagement of RadixMotion to develop the VR Module with input from SLSI, and to consulting fees paid to Sarah Haskes).

 As of the date of this MD&A, the Company has not determined the exact nature of SLSI's future operations.
+If the Mera Life Sciences transaction is completed, the company expects activities of Mera (which will be renamed to SLSI), to include, but not be limited to: the importation of truffles to St. Vincent and the Grenadines from the Netherlands, prescription or clinical administering of truffles to patients / participants, extraction and testing of truffles, export of truffles, among others.
 Instead, the Company continues to evaluate market conditions on an ongoing basis, with the goal of identifying viable business opportunities in one or more segments of the medical psychedelics market within which SLSI may potentially become engaged in the future.
 The Company anticipates that SLSI's initial operations will be limited to activities which are not subject to material regulatory or licensing requirements, or to the extent subject to such requirements, undertaken through collaborations with one or more industry partners duly authorized to undertake such activities.
 In order to commence operations and enter into the medical psychedelics market, SLSI will need to carefully evaluate market-entry conditions and the costs and benefits of entering into one or more segments of the medical psychedelics market, and in particular in light of the current uncertainty as to the duration, and the immediate and eventual impact, of COVID-19 on the Company's business and operations, as well as general market and competitive conditions.

 As of the date of this MD&A, the Company has not determined the costs and expenses which SLSI might be expected to incur in order to commence material operations.
-However, in the event that the Company identifies one or more viable business opportunities in one or more segments of the medical psychedelics market, the Company anticipates that it may allocate an initial estimated budget of up to approximately \$500,000 to enable SLSI to pursue such business opportunities.
+However, in the event that the Company completes the acquisition of Mera, the company expects to be required to invest ~\$930,000 in building out SLSI in St. Vincent and the Grenadines over the next two years.
 There can be no assurance as to the timing or completion of SLSI's entry into one or more segments of the medical psychedelics market.

-4. Virtual Reality Model
+Virtual Reality Model